 Under Bed Storage Solutions

-Before heading out in search of storage bins or boxes that fit under your bed, measure the width and height of the space under your bed.
-I always recommend people triple measure and then write the measurements down on an index card that will easily fit into your wallet.
-This way you'll always have it with you when shopping.
+Before heading out in search of storage bins or boxes that fit under your bed, measure the width and height of the space.
+Write down the measurements on an index card that will easily fit in your wallet.
+This way, you'll always have it with you when you're out shopping.

-Finally, consider re-purposing drawers to use as under bed storage.
+- Consider repurposing old dresser drawers to use for under bed storage.

 What to Store Under Your Bed

-Out of season clothing.
-Due to your bed’s proximity to your clothes closet this seems like a no-brainer.
+- Out-of-season clothing: Because your bed is close to your clothes closet, this seems like a no-brainer.
 Don’t try to store anything bulky, like sweaters or ski jackets because they take up too much space.

-Linens, also a no-brainer.
-Keep your extra set of sheets and pillow cases... right under your bed.
+- Linens: Keep your extra set of sheets and pillowcases right under your bed.

-Shoes.
-Store only a small collection of shoes in your closet.
-That means the ones you wear on the regular.
-Keep the shoes you were less regularly under your bed.
+- Shoes: Store only your most-used shoes in your closet, and keep the shoes you wear less regularly under your bed.

 What to Store Under Children’s Beds

-Puzzles and games -- any toys that are flat or narrow.
+- Puzzles and games, especially packages that are flat or narrow

 What to Store Under the Guest Room Bed

-You can really get creative here since this room doubles as a storage space in most homes.
-Things to store under your guest room bed:
+You can really get creative in the guest room since it doubles as a storage space in most homes.
+This can be a great place to stow:

 If You Have a Lofted Bed

-If you have a lofted bed, you can get really creative here as a lofted bed changes the space from storage space to livable space.
+A lofted bed changes an under bed area from storage space to livable space.
 For a child’s or teen’s bedroom, this is the perfect place for a cozy desk setup or reading nook.

-Finally, remember that with a lofted bed, it's even more important to keep the space under your bed neat, tidy and attractive since it's so exposed.
+With a lofted bed, it's even more important to keep the space under your bed neat, tidy, and attractive since it's so exposed.